The Basics (More Details Below):

 Our book set is British Literature for Christian Homeschoolers.
 Students read great British literature that both uplifts and challenges, and demonstrates various aspects of British history and culture.
 We discuss literary elements such as theme, plot, character, setting, metaphor, irony, symbolism, tone, and style.
 The sometimes humanistic worldviews of the authors are compared with a Christian worldview.

 Compositions often relate to other 2B subjects.
-Topics include the American colonial experience, a satirical essay on a modern topic, a character sketch, news articles, and more.
-Students receive detailed corrections on their turn-in essays, with the benefit of Scott Clifton’s degree in journalism and his writing and editing experience.
+Topics include a satirical essay on a modern topic, a character sketch, news articles, etc. Students receive detailed corrections on their turn-in essays, with the benefit of Scott Clifton’s degree in journalism and his writing and editing experience.